Just the Basics please..

 My best advice to you is to leave the eggs and nest alone.
 If you really need to know how many of your eggs are fertile and alive wait until after the first week of incubation then quickly candle the eggs and hope you have not spooked the parents in to abandoning the nest.

-Need to know how to "Candle the Eggs"?
-Read yet another article.
+Need to know how to know?
+Read yet another article."Candling the Eggs"

 If all has gone well up until now you will have babies.
 Finches will and should be allowed to raise their own chicks.
 These are not like parrots; they do not need or want your help.
 In fact the less involved you are the better.
 Granted first time parents aren't good parents and sometimes the first clutch or even the second will die.
 Normally this is because the parents simply don't know how to feed the babies.
 As hard as it is to watch you really need to stay away and let nature take its' course.
 If you interfere the parents will never be able to learn from their mistakes and may never be able to raise a family in the future.